crim-ca/Service/README.rst

 of time thereby benefiting from a distributed processing system with a REST interface.

-Messages are communicated through a Celery distributed processing queue system.
+Messages are communicated through a `Celery <http://www.celeryproject.org/>`_ distributed processing queue system.
+Celery can be configured to run with various backends such as RabbitMQ or Reddis.

 Requirements / installation
 ---------------------------

-The class was developed on/for Scientific Linux release 6.4 (Carbon) though it should work with most recent Linux distributions.

-The main interface uses Python version 2.x.x .
+This package uses Python version 2.x.x .

 Python requirements are in file «requirements.txt» and can be installed with the following command::